 Smith+Nephew continuously works hard to identify areas for enhancement and improvement of our global compliance programme.
-We remain flexible in our approach to preventing modern slavery and will continue to adapt to rapid changes in the global landscape in which our supply chain operates.

 We will continue to review our performance against customer and stakeholder requirements and industry performance more broadly and in line with our Culture Pillars.
+We will also continue to review our practices related to modern slavery and human trafficking and comply with the requirements of the Modern Slavery Act 2018 (Cth).